 1. INTRODUCTION

 Colour is the initial sensory cue that food products communicate to consumers before anything else about the product can be communicated.
 In confectionary products, the use of this sensory cue is more than cosmetic; it sets the stage for consumers' expectations about the taste, freshness, and overall nature of the product.
 Traditionally, this was done using artificial azo dyes, whose unsurpassed tinting capacity, reproducibility from batch to batch, and stability at the high temperatures of confectionery manufacturing was unparalleled.
 This situation has undergone significant change within the last ten years.
-The ban on several dyes in the EU, the mandatory labeling of some dyes in various jurisdictions, along with the general consumer trend towards recognisable and plant-based ingredients, has made the clean label imperative for the industry (Downham and Collins, 2000; Sigurdson et al., 2017).
+The ban on several dyes in the EU, the mandatory labelling of some dyes in various jurisdictions, along with the general consumer trend towards recognisable and plant-based ingredients, has made the clean label imperative for the industry (Downham and Collins, 2000; Sigurdson et al., 2017).

 Among all the types of pigments studied for their potential use as synthetic substitutes, the anthocyanins stand out due to their special importance.
 Anthocyanins are water-soluble glycosides of the flavonoids category; they produce colours varying from pink to red and violet to blue, depending on the pH, and their red form, flavylium cation, becomes dominant at pH less than 3.5.
 Below pH 3.5, the chromophore is very colourful and relatively stable against nucleophilic hydration – the main mechanism of the anthocyanin pigment degradation (Giusti & Wrolstad, 2003).
 This makes low-moisture acidic conditions, such as those in boiled sweets, one of the most promising environments to be used for colouring products with the help of anthocyanins, providing that the thermal treatment used in the manufacture of hard candies is properly controlled (Dangles, 2024; Sigurdson et al., 2017).
 The ability of anthocyanin pigments to survive the heat treatment in the low-moisture acidic environment has been experimentally proven in several research (Pratiwi et al., 2021; da Silva et al., 2019).